 - Teachers are available for extensive one-on-one time

 - This profile offers a close-knit community and strong profile identity

 - Our teachers are also practising artists who take pride in their creative work, exhibiting in the city and abroad

 - Studio Arts Profile students have access to: drawing/painting studios, free live model sessions, a professional printmaking studio equipped for relief, silkscreen and intaglio, a sculpture studio with a woodshop, a metal shop and studios for clay and plaster

-- Art History instructors and studio instructors organize field trips to visit local exhibitions and other places of interest like the Botanical Gardens or St. Joseph’s Oratory
+- Art History instructors and studio instructors organize field trips to visit local galleries, museums and other places of interest like the Botanical Gardens or St. Joseph’s Oratory

 - Students can go on overnight and weekend field trips to Ottawa, Toronto and New York